An ironbark eucalypt, potentially reaching 35 m high in the wild.

 The author has observed that this tree is suited to growing on heavy clay soils and performs well in Sydney’s north.

 Street trees can be found through Sydney.
+It needs some room to spread out but is not an overly large tree.

 Propagation is from seed which germinates readily.
 Because of the genetic variation that occurs with seedlings, the red and pink flowered forms cannot be guaranteed to come true to type but usually do.